HAHAYOUDEAD/Personality/README.md

-## Community created custom meshes are available in [my channel on TLD Modding Discord](https://discord.com/invite/2tWMRE5tZp)
+## Community created custom meshes are available in pinned on [my channel on TLD Modding Discord](https://discord.com/invite/2tWMRE5tZp)

 # 0.7.0 - Stripped version
 Since Hinterland added their own first person clothing, main purpose of this mod is lost.